Stefaaan06/aeterna/README.md

 # Aeterna - GithubGameOff2023

 This is a repo for my game jam submission "Aeterna" for the [Github Gameoff 2023](https://itch.io/jam/game-off-2023).
+Placed 26 in graphics and 57 overall out of 600+ submission.

 # About the Game
 A non-euclidean 🧩 puzzle-parkour game set in an infinite world.